 The intake form is not automatically sent out: when a patient/client opens an online account through your online booking page.
 It is also not sent along with the welcome email.
 Intake forms are strictly attached to appointments.

-If your patient has booked an appointment, but has not yet completed the relevant intake form, Jane will continue to prompt users to fill out the intake form on all communication sent out before the patient’s initial appointment.
+Further, if the relevant intake forms are not completed, Jane will continue to prompt users to fill out the intake form on all email communication sent out before the patient’s initial appointment.

 Once you have an intake form created in your account, you will also see an “Email Intake Form” button in the Patient’s Profile.
 You will also be given the option to Fill in the Intake Form in Clinic, either by entering their information administratively or by passing a device to the patient.
 This will load up the intake form and lock the patient out of the rest of Jane.
 The staff member will have to re-enter their password to access Jane’s administrative side.

-Jane tells you which of the versions of the intake form the patient is eligible to complete and gives you the option to send them all or just one at a time.
+Jane tells you which versions of the intake form the patient has completed, if any are pending, and gives you the option to send any forms, one at a time.

 Creating an Intake Form

 Jane users with Full Access can access the form-building area in Settings.
 There is an “Intake Form” area on the left-hand side.
-Intake forms are made up of four parts: Settings, Profile Fields, Questionnaires and Consents.
+Intake forms are made up of five parts: General, Appointment Type, Profile Fields, Questionnaires and Consents.

-The first tab, “Settings,” allows you to choose all the details of your intake form and determine who gets notified that they should fill it out and when that notification happens.
+The first tab, “General,” allows you to choose all the details of your intake form and determine who gets notified that they should fill it out and when that notification happens.

 First, choose the name of your Intake Form: